pdmelo/4W6-Winter-2025/Assignments/2-controllers.md

 git push
 ```
 3. Submit your assignment on Gradescope.
         1. Go to Gradescope, log in, and click the link for this assignment.
             2. Select the correct repository and branch from the dropdown menus.
-        3. Click Upload.
+            3. Click *Upload*.